mewza/xover/README.md

-As the description says, the XOVER is a dsp code that implements very accurate multiband (4 bands) crossover that utilizes fast CLANG's native vector arithmetics using intrinsict vector construct of double precision float of arbitrary length vector (double8, double4, double2, etc) (definitions included)
+As the description says, the XOVER is a dsp code that implements very accurate and fast multiband (4 bands) crossover based on CLANG's native intrinsict vector construct of double precision float of arbitrary length (double8, double4, double2, etc)

 This is a much more sophisticated method than utilizing nested LP/HP filters.
 So, how to use it: